-Package names: mlnx-ofed47, mlnx-ofed49, mlnx-ofed50, mlnx-ofed51 is used to indicate where the administrator must carry out a substitution.
+Package names: mlnx-ofed46, mlnx-ofed47, mlnx-ofed49, mlnx-ofed50, mlnx-ofed51, mlnx-ofed52, mlnx-ofed53, mlnx-ofed54, mlnx-ofed55, mlnx-ofed56, mlnx-ofed57 is used to indicate where the administrator must carry out a substitution.
 For Mellanox, the substitution is one of the following:

-The Mellanox stacks are installed and configured by Bright Cluster Manager in an identical way as far as the administrator is concerned.
+The Mellanox stacks are installed and configured by the cluster manager in an identical way as far as the administrator is concerned.
 In this section (section 7.6.2):